High Protein Kodiak Pancakes with Kimchi

 Kimchi pancakes are also good cold if you want an easy lunch or snack.
 Serve them with a soy sauce dip or add a touch of wasabi sauce mayonnaise to the top of the cake and roll it up.

-For dinner anything goes, but fish always popular.
-A few other dinner ideas include:
+For dinner anything goes, but fish is always popular with kimchi.
+A few other complimentary dinner ideas include:

 - Baked salmon with a soy glaze